zhendongli2008/zhendongli2008.github.io/_pages/research.md

 ## Strong correlation: novel ans&auml;tze and algorithms for emerging hardware

-### Tensor network states and high performance computing
+### Tensor network states, neural network quantum states and high performance computing

 We are interested in exploring tensor network states (TNS) beyond matrix product states such as comb TNS[1] and those hybridized with neural networks.
 We proposed an efficient relativistic DMRG algorithm using time-reversal symmetry[2], and developed the first distributed multi-GPU parrallelized ab initio DMRG algorithm[3].
-These powerful tools will lead to quantitative accuracy for polynuclear transition metal complexes[4] using the state-of-the-art AI hardware.
+We also developed hybrid wavefunction ansatz integrating matrix product states with neural networks, and present an efficient semi-stochastic algorithm for local energy evaluation[4].
+These developments are contained in open-source codes (FOCUS and PyNQS), which will lead to quantitative accuracy for polynuclear transition metal complexes[5] using the state-of-the-art AI hardware.

 <img src="../images/dmrg.jpg" width="600">